MicrosoftDocs/security/zero-trust/zero-trust-microsoft-365-copilot.md

 - [Next-generation protection](/microsoft-365/security/defender-endpoint/next-generation-protection) – Helps protect your devices from emerging threats in real-time.
 This capability includes Microsoft Defender Antivirus, which continually scans your device using file and process behavior monitoring.
 - [Attack surface reduction](/microsoft-365/security/defender-endpoint/overview-attack-surface-reduction) – Prevents attacks from happening in the first place by configuring settings that automatically block potentially suspicious activity.

-Use these to configure Defender for Endpoint Plan 1:
+Use these resources to configure Defender for Endpoint Plan 1:

 - [Overview of Microsoft Defender for Endpoint Plan 1](/microsoft-365/security/defender-endpoint/defender-endpoint-plan-1)
 - [Set up and configure](/microsoft-365/security/defender-endpoint/mde-p1-setup-configuration)